rupok/custom-script-for-customizer/README.txt

 = Where the script will be inserted? =

 You can control where to be inserted (header or footer).

+= Can I place Google Analytics code? =

+Yes you can easily place Google Analytics code

+= Can I place jQuery code? =

+Sure you can!

 == Screenshots ==